CoderHam/data-512-final-project/README.md

     2. Which parts of learning have seen improvements due to recent demands?
 Has the Math and Science improved in the recent years?
 4. Gender
     1. Does gender impact the enrollment, level and quality of education received?

+    This article - [Why girls in India are still missing out on the education they need](https://www.theguardian.com/education/2013/mar/11/indian-children-education-opportunities) talks about the problem in India.

+    **"India is no longer considered a poor country and yet many children do not receive a good education." - Rachel Williams"**

+    I intend to test if this is true for other countries with better/worse economies.

 ## Human-Centered Design Considerations